slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 # TMC2209

-> [!CAUTION]
-*This is still active development so expect some things to change.*

-ESPHome component to control a stepper motor using an ADI (formerly Trinamic) TMC2209 stepper motor driver over UART.
+ESPHome component to interact with a TMC2209 stepper motor driver over UART and regular step/dir.
 Technical information can be found in the [section 1.2.1][datasheet].

-This implementation can control the stepper purely over serial and through stepping pulses.

 > [!IMPORTANT]
 *Only a single `tmc2209` instance (device) per UART config is currently supported by ESPHome.
 Multiple drivers require multiple UART connections.*

 # Table of contents